gv-sh/gaurav-singh.info/journal/2024-09-17-evolution-of-my-personal-website.md

 #### 2000-2004: Where It All Began – HTML and the Discovery of Digital Identity

 In 2000, when I first stumbled upon web design, it felt like discovering a new world.
 HTML was a gateway to creating something entirely my own, and the web was a blank canvas where I could experiment, test ideas, and reflect pieces of myself.
 Back then, with Microsoft FrontPage, I created crude websites made of a few pages and links.
-There was no CSS, no JavaScript—just HTML stitched together by a curious beginner trying to find his digital voice.
+There was no CSS, no JavaScript — just HTML stitched together by a curious beginner trying to find his digital voice.

 Reflecting on those early days, I see how deeply I was influenced by the loud, garish aesthetics of the 90s web—bright colors, busy pages, blinking text.
 But even in that chaos, there was beauty.
 I often wonder, why did those early designs, however unpolished, feel so alive?
 Was it their unpredictability?
 Their unrefined yet authentic attempt at self-expression?
 The web felt like an uncharted territory, and that excitement was palpable in every page I designed.